jeensshi/BrahmaFramework2.NET/README.md

 2.promote the sql-mapping analysis module by using new grammar analyzing

-3.promote the variable define in mapping.config.xml
+3.promote the variable definition in mapping.config.xml

 4.sharing content like context, session could be easily used in every dynamic module.

 5.AOP injection point could be easily insert into each module.

+6.add errorcode definition list

+7.one command return multiple datasets.